 Understanding Domain Name Resolutions

 When you enter a URL into the browser address bar and press Enter, your computer needs to know which IP address you want to connect to.
-Every URL has a corresponding IP address which only the machines can understand.
-People like us remember the URLs while the computers can understand only the IP addresses in binary language.
+Every URL has a corresponding IP address that only the machines can understand.
+People like us remember the URLs while computers can understand only the IP addresses in binary language.

 When you enter a URL or click on a bookmark or link – the computer/router contacts your default Domain Name System Servers (DNS servers) to resolve the URLs into their corresponding IP address.
 Upon resolving the DNS, the DNS servers send back information about the URL to the client computers.
 The client computers then connect to the Internet address sent by those DNS servers.

-Since it takes time for packets to travel between the client computer and DNS Servers, you experience a delay before your browser can actually load the requested webpage.
+Since it takes time for packets to travel between the client computer and DNS Servers, you experience a delay before your browser can load the requested webpage.
 The following figure shows how your default DNS servers contact the primary DNS servers to obtain and route domain name resolutions back to your computer.

 When you enter a URL or click on a bookmark or link, instead of routing the request directly to the Open DNS servers, Acrylic first checks the local virtual DNS database.
 If the corresponding information is present and is fresh (had been updated recently), there is no need to contact the Open DNS servers.
-This saves a lot of time.
+It saves a lot of time.

-Only in the third case, it will take some time otherwise you will continue to save time each time you need to access any URL.
+Only in the third case will it take some time; otherwise, you will continue to save time each time you need to access any URL.

-Review Of Acrylic DNS – Ad Suppression Works!
+Review Of Acrylic DNS

 REMEMBER: Acrylic DNS Proxy employs Open DNS servers by default.
 You may change them if you want – by editing the AcrylicConfiguration.ini file located in the Acrylic DNS Proxy folder in Program Files.